VGLoic/mr-jam/packages/client/README.md

 ### `yarn install`

-Installs the dependencies for the client application and the lambda functions
+Installs the dependencies for the client application.

 ### `yarn start:client`